History of the Laws of the Game

 These rules may be amended or supplemented by Section and/or Area rules.

-This addendum to the IFAB Laws of the Game defines the AYSO changes that are approved within FIFA’s authorization that allows Federations to make changes in the following five areas are included in the AYSO Referee Guideline:
+This addendum to the 2020-2021 IFAB Laws of the Game details those changes which are approved within FIFA’s authorization that allows Federations to make changes in the following five areas are included in the AYSO Referee Guideline:

 - Size of the field of play